Our Approach

 Learning at Place Corps is holistic and not contained exclusively to workshops or classroom settings.
 It extends to areas of living that are often considered the domestic or private sphere.
 Place Corps intentionally designs opportunity for praxis by asking participants to apply, practice, and test theories in action— in real time, and with real results.
 It is not possible to extricate oneself from the curriculum throughout the year as it is a curriculum of learning to be in harmonious relationships with self, each other, and the earth at all times.

-Learning definitions Developed in collaboration with martha snow, 2020 Fellow
+Learning definitions Developed in collaboration with Martha Snow, 2020 Fellow